 The following recipe is at base 2 forms of acid so if you really soak the ground well nothing will grow for months.
 Be carefull you only spray what you want to kill.

 Put 4 oz lemon juice in 1 quart spray bottle.
 Fill to top with white vinegar (10%-20% acididity is best).
 Shake well.
 (04/02/2005)

 By C Lux

 How much do I need to cover 17,000 square feet.
 Are you really looking at using 1 gallon of vinegar?
 How long should I wait until I try to put down grass seed to grow grass?

-What ever happened to good old fashioned pulling them out.
-I know I'd rather spray half my back yard with Agent Orange, but like eveyone says, 'that stuff is bad for the kids,' 'this stuff is so good, but rots a hole in the ground so big you can fall in!'
-I borrow my neighbours shovel and have at all the weeds around the place.
+Whatever happened to good old-fashioned pulling them out.
+I know I'd rather spray half my backyard with Agent Orange, but like everyone says, 'that stuff is bad for the kids,' 'this stuff is so good, but rots a hole in the ground so big you can fall in!'
+I borrow my neighbour's shovel and have at all the weeds around the place.
 Works fine and gives you something to do outdoors.
 (12/13/2006)

 By Texas T

 To the man who mentioned wanting to get rid of clover... why not keep it.
 Many eco-friendly yards encourage clover growth, some people plant it instead of grass.
 It's great for putting nitrogen into the soil and doesn't need to be watered.
 All around better for our planet than grass.
 (05/16/2007)

 I just mixed a spray bottle of 1 cup salt, 1 tablespoon dish soap and the rest vinegar.
 I then sprayed the weeds with this mixture.
 After that, I poured straight salt on the weeds.
 That night the weeds were dying.
 This is a great safe way to kill weeds.
 I used Roundup 2 years ago and my cat got sick.
 My dogs chew on weeds so I don't think Roundup is safe even after 24 hours.